alexle/alexle.github.com/posts/rework-inspiration.markdown

 There are many great lessons in the book: Learning from mistakes is overrated, Good enough, Scratch your own itch, No time is no excuse, Planning is guessing, Start something.
 I could write a blog entry for each one.

-But the lesson I remember the most, and the one that has had the largest impact on me, is about inspiration: **Inspiration is perishable.**
+But the lesson I remember the most, and the one that has had the largest impact on me, is that **inspiration is perishable.**

 > We all have ideas.
 Ideas are immortal.
 They last forever.
 >